sushantkrsky/sushantkrsky/README.md

 - 🌐 I’m a passionate Frontend Web Developer from India.
 - 🔭 I’m currently working on Full Stack Web Development.
 - 🌱 I’m currently learning all about DSA, Software Development, Frameworks and Databases.

-- 👯 I’m looking to collaborate on Project "Automatic Number Plate Recognition System"(ANPR)
+- 👯 I’m looking to collaborate on Project based on "AI/ML"

-- 👨‍💻 All of my projects are available at [sushantkrsky.me](sushantkrsky.me)

 - 💬 Ask me about What motivates you to work hard.
 - 📫 How to reach me sushantkrsky@gmail.com
+- 👨‍💻 All of my projects are available at [sushantkrsky.me](sushantkrsky.me)

 <!--Profile Count Badge-->